mrdeephang/Chess_Game/README.md

 │ │ ├── piece.dart #Defines the chess piece model with properties like type, color, and movement rules.
 │ │ ├── square.dart #Represents an individual chessboard square that can contain a piece and handle interactions.
 │ ├── easyconst/
-│ │ ├── color.dart #constant color values used for the chessboard and UI elements │ ├── helper/
+│ │ ├── colors.dart #constant color values used for the chessboard and UI elements │ ├── helper/
 │ │ ├── helper_methods.dart #utility functions for game logic
 │ ├── screens/